CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

    - elements()

 *******************************
-Step 11: Usage of XSS filtering
+步驟 11: Usage of XSS filtering
 *******************************

 Many functions in CodeIgniter allow you to use its XSS filtering feature